 There are five Nature competitions each year, two in the fall and three in the winter/spring.
-There are four categories in Nature: Botany, General, Zoology, and Ornithology.
+There are four categories in Nature: Botany, General, Ornithology, and Zoology.
 At the end of the season there is a competition for Image of the Year for each category.
 The storytelling value of a Nature image is weighed more than the pictorial quality, although it must still display technical quality.